avalez/lambdaplugin.punch/contents/_index/contents.markdown

 Just go to Administration - Add Ons - Install in your JIRA, search for 'lambda', see 'Lambda Add-On for JIRA OnDemand' and click install.

 When installed Lambda Add-On adds `Decode issue fields` menu item under `Issues` menu.
 It provides single page to define expressions and apply them to issues search filter.

+## Usage

+Define your expression columns and see them immediately applied to search results.
+See [Documentation](wiki/Examples.html) for some examples.